Stumblor/firmware-updates/README.md

 ![image](https://user-images.githubusercontent.com/3416626/138160041-0c45ab58-f65d-4d75-89f1-a1b4c3f383f7.png)

-* Download the latest firmware from this folder (the .bin file at the bottom of the above list)
+* Download the latest firmware from this folder (click the .bin file at the bottom of the above list > Raw > File > Save Page As)
 * run **pip install esptool**
 * run **esptool.py --chip esp8266 erase_flash**
 * run **esptool.py --chip esp8266 write_flash 0x0000 {name of the file you downloaded}**